bahaidev/textbrowser/README.md

 1.  **Progress meter** with hidden console to avoid intimidating loading messages of service worker; also retrieve latest in `CHANGES.md`!
 1.  **Move "Go"** to right (or immediate bottom) of paragraph selections
-1.  **Default field(s) and default value(s)** for when no text is entered and a reasonable sample is desired to be shown.
-Use `default_view` already spec'd in metadata schema and used in files.
-    1. Also have `&checked1=Yes` omitted when generating results display (since now defaulting to this)
 1. Overflow on cells past a certain height—especially for indexes
 1. In place of passing in `files`, `namespace` and `languages`, pass in `userJSON`